 The Kawazu cherry blossom is an early bloomer, coming out to play months before other sakura types and lasting twice as long.
 It is a hybrid of Oshima cherry and Taiwan cherry (Prunus campanulata), from the former it gets its large five-petalled flowers and from the latter its vivid color and speedy bloom.

 The Kawazu Sakura Festival at the beginning of February brings in a large crowd of those wishing to catch their year’s first glimpse of cherry blossoms and rows upon rows line the riverbank — both people and trees.

 They were only discovered in 1955 by chance when a man planted a log covered in weeds in his garden.
 It was originally thought to be a new species but was later discovered to be a hybrid.

-- Where: Shinjuku Gyoen National Garden, the Miura Kaigan Kawazu Sakura Festival and Matsuda Cherry Blossom Festival
+- Where: Yoyogi Park, Shinjuku Gyoen National Garden, Kawazu Cherry Blossom Festival, Miura Kaigan Kawazu-zakura Festival, and Matsuda Cherry Blossom Festival

 - When: Feb to March

 You may think that cherry blossoms are strictly a springtime flower, but you’d be mistaken.
 Fuyuzakura, meaning winter cherry blossoms in Japanese, bloom twice a year—at the expected time in spring and also in the autumn months.
 Fuyuzakura is also a general term to refer to other winter cherry blossoms such as Shikizakura, Kobukuzakura and Jugatsuzakura (literally October cherry blossom).

 This unique occurrence means you can see both the red-tinted colors of fall and the pink blossoms of spring at the same time.
 Perfect for those who can’t decide between their favorite seasons.